 How the mapping works:

-•The SelectMissionKit Input component receives its default input from a constant component, in this case "Enterprise XML Developers".
+•The SelectMissionKit input component acts as a parameter to the mapping; it receives its default value from a constant, in this case "Enterprise XML Developers".

-•The equal function compares the input value with the "Edition" value and passes on the result to the bool parameter of the ToolCodes filter.
+•The equal function compares the edition supplied as parameter with the Edition item from the source XML file and passes on the result to the bool parameter of the ToolCodes filter.

 •The XSMFSVDDSASW value is passed to the on-true parameter, and further to the input parameter of the tokenize-by-length function.

-•The bool results of the exists function are passed on to the if-else function which passes on a Y to the target if the node exists, or a N, if the node does not exist.
+•Each bool result of the exists function is passed on to the if-else component, which generates a "Y" in the target if the node exists, or an "N" if the node does not exist.

 The result of the mapping is as follows:

 Tool;MissionKit for Enterprise XML Developers